Benz06021994/Implementation-of-Machine-Learning-Algorithms/README.md

 ## 2. Model Implementation:

 Five different regression algorithms were implemented to predict car prices:

 1.Linear Regression

 2.Descision Tree Regressor

 3.Random Forest Regressor

 4.Gradient Forest Regressor

 5.Support Vector Regressor

+### Linear Regression:
-Linear Regression: A simple yet effective model to understand the linear relationship between the features and car prices.
+ A simple yet effective model to understand the linear relationship between the features and car prices.
-Decision Tree Regressor: A non-linear model that creates a tree structure to make predictions based on decision rules inferred from the data.
+### Decision Tree Regressor:
+ A non-linear model that creates a tree structure to make predictions based on decision rules inferred from the data.
-Random Forest Regressor: An ensemble learning method that builds multiple decision trees and merges them to improve prediction accuracy.
+### Random Forest Regressor:
+ An ensemble learning method that builds multiple decision trees and merges them to improve prediction accuracy.
-Gradient Boosting Regressor: Another ensemble technique that builds models sequentially, with each new model correcting errors made by the previous ones.
+### Gradient Boosting Regressor:
+ Another ensemble technique that builds models sequentially, with each new model correcting errors made by the previous ones.
-Support Vector Regressor (SVR): A model that attempts to fit the data within a certain margin, optimizing for the best boundary.
+### Support Vector Regressor (SVR):
+ A model that attempts to fit the data within a certain margin, optimizing for the best boundary.

 ## 3. Model Evaluation:

 Each model's performance was evaluated using R-squared, Mean Squared Error (MSE), and Mean Absolute Error (MAE) metrics.
 These metrics provided insights into the accuracy and robustness of each model.
-The comparison allowed for the identification of the best-performing model.
+The comparison allowed for the identification of the best-performing model as Random Forest Regressor

 ## 4. Feature Importance Analysis: